Opportunity conversion rates are a critical sales metric in any organization.

-Because when all is said and done, there are only 3 ways to increase sales.
+That’s because when all is said and done, there are only 3 ways to increase revenue.

 - Grow the pipeline.